 that is not well controlled can cause many problems.
 People miss work or school, go to the hospital, or even die because of their asthma.
-But you do not have to put up with the problems that asthma can cause.
+Controlling asthma according to your treatment plan may help prevent the problems that asthma can cause.

 The National Heart, Lung, and Blood Institute offers the following tips to help keep your asthma under control: